hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 - Iterations: While originally every sprint was supposed to be an iteration, in reality this often does not lign up.
 Iterations in agile roadmaps require three things:
   - Customer data / feedback
-  - A release this feedback releates to
+  - A release this feedback relates to
   - An insight, decision or learning

 A real brain teaser will be the fact that we have to stop thinking exclusively in deadlines.
 Yes,